-- 3.23 All complaints made to the insurer or its agents in relation to a third-party policy or claim must be handled in a fair, transparent and timely manner. - 3.24 A robust complaints-handling process provides the complainant with confidence that they are heard, their feedback is taken seriously, and insurers are accountable for their actions.
-The insurer must have a documented internal complaint and review procedure, the terms of which must be set out in the insurer's business plan. - 3.25 Information about how to make a complaint and the complaints-handling procedures must be readily available and accessible to all stakeholders. - 3.26 Complaints-handling procedures must refer to the rights of the customer to escalate a complaint to the Authority if they are dissatisfied with the insurer's response to their complaint. - 3.27 The insurer must acknowledge all complaints in writing within 5 business days of their receipt.
-The acknowledgement must include: - (a) if the insurer can resolve the complaint to the satisfaction of the complainant within 5 business days from the receipt of the complaint the insurer's written decision resolving the complaint - (b) if the insurer cannot resolve a complaint to the satisfaction of the complainant within 5 business days from the receipt of the complaint a copy of the insurer's complaints procedure and the contact details of the representative(s) of the insurer handling the complaint. - 3.28 If the insurer cannot resolve the complaint to the satisfaction of the complainant within 5 business days, the insurer must resolve the complaint within 20 business days from the date of receipt and notify the complainant in writing of: - (a) the insurer's decision and the reasons for that decision - (b) the opportunity to have the complaint considered by a more senior representative of the insurer who is independent of the original decision-maker - (c) information on the availability and the contact details of external complaint or dispute resolution handling bodies (including the Authority) in the event that the complainant is dissatisfied with the insurer's decision or procedures.
+- 3.19 A complaint is an expression of dissatisfaction made to the insurer or its agent related to its products or services, or the complaints-handling process itself, where a formal response or resolution is explicitly or implicitly requested. - 3.20 All complaints made to the insurer or its agents in relation to a third-party policy or claim must be handled in a fair, transparent and timely manner. - 3.21 A robust complaints-handling process provides the complainant with confidence that they are heard, their feedback is taken seriously, and insurers are accountable for their actions.
+The insurer must have a documented internal complaint and review procedure, the terms of which must be set out in the insurer's business plan. - 3.22 Information about how to make a complaint and the complaints-handling procedures must be readily available and accessible to all stakeholders. - 3.23 Complaints-handling procedures must refer to the rights of the customer to escalate a complaint to the Authority if they are dissatisfied with the insurer's response to their complaint. - 3.24 The insurer must acknowledge all complaints in writing within 5 business days of their receipt.
+The acknowledgement must include: - (a) if the insurer can resolve the complaint to the satisfaction of the complainant within 5 business days from the receipt of the complaint the insurer's written decision resolving the complaint - (b) if the insurer cannot resolve a complaint to the satisfaction of the complainant within 5 business days from the receipt of the complaint a copy of the insurer's complaints procedure and the contact details of the representative(s) of the insurer handling the complaint. - 3.25 If the insurer cannot resolve the complaint to the satisfaction of the complainant within 5 business days, the insurer must resolve the complaint within 20 business days from the date of receipt and notify the complainant in writing of: - (a) the insurer's decision and the reasons for that decision - (b) the opportunity to have the complaint considered by a more senior representative of the insurer who is independent of the original decision-maker - (c) information on the availability and the contact details of external complaint or dispute resolution handling bodies (including the Authority) in the event that the complainant is dissatisfied with the insurer's decision or procedures. - 3.26 Insurers must keep a record of all complaints they or any of their agents receive in a complaints register and provide a summary report to the Authority every six months.
+This report is due within 30 business days of the end of the 30 June and 31 December reporting periods.
+It should be formatted as set out by the Authority and include a complaints trend analysis of the risks and potential issues.